meitalbensinai/AlgoTrainingNoSol/Algo - Research Questions/README.md

 * Research different python libraries used to solve this problem

-* Solve a toy example if time allows.
+* Solve a toy example if time permits.

 * Include reference to articles / books

 * You may use the relevant books in the sources

 Now present your findings to the team -